 The programme is a combination of conventional teaching, project work, and an independent research thesis project.
 The MSISEE Programme equips the students with the necessary theoretical and practical experience for better professional development in the field of energy systems engineering.
 The students will learn different software tools, which will help them to apply their knowledge in a more modern way.
 The graduate students of the programme could contribute positively to technological, economic and social development by providing more sustainable solutions to society.

 In the MSISEE programme, students will join from all over the world for two years at two different universities.
 After successful completion of the programme requirements, a double degree from the following two best European universities will be issued:

 - KTH, Royal Institute of Technology, Sweden.

 On successful completion of the MSISEE programme, students will be equipped with the following skills and experiences, which will help them to start their careers in industrial, research and academic environment:

 - Professional level understanding of conventional and non-conventional energy systems.

 - The capability to understand environmental, economic and social impacts of various energy resources.

 - Understanding of old and modern energy technologies for better management and planning in order to achieve sustainable energy and environment sectors at national, regional and global levels.

-- An aptitude to formulate and analyse the problems of an energy system so as to suggest a wide range of possible solutions.
+- An aptitude to formulate and analyze the problems of an energy system so as to suggest a wide range of possible solutions.